Year of Call: 2005

 R v N – Maidstone Crown Court

-Instructed for the defence in a trial of conspiracy to burgle schools.
+Defending in a trial of conspiracy to burgle schools.
 The burglaries occurred in the early hours of the morning over a period of several months and the prosecution relied on cell site and ANPR evidence.

 R v S – Kingston Crown Court